totallynotmeme/AnChat/README.md

 > [!WARNING]
 > This project is currently Work In Progress.
-> Server hosting files are unavailable and some features may be broken / scuffed.
+> Server hosting files are unavailable and some features may be broken and scuffed.

 Private anonymous tool for chatting with your friends.
 Just create your own tunnel and send the passphrase to your friend, it's that easy.